paretomansmartvotesim/paretomansmartvotesim.github.io/primaries.md

 <!--next color background for each big section-->

-The Primary Does not Eliminate Vote Splitting: Choose Only One Splits Votes in the Primary Too
+The Primary Does Not Eliminate Vote Splitting: Choose Only One Splits Votes in the Primary Too
 ----------------------------------------------------------------------------------------------

 <!--Alt title = Primaries only work in the case where there are at most two electable candidates in each primary.-->